Getting to Know Your Neighborhood: Kenmore Square and Fenway

 Isabella Stewart Gardner Museum

-The Isabella Gardner Museum is one of Boston’s most beloved cultural institutions.
+The Isabella Stewart Gardner Museum is one of Boston’s most beloved cultural institutions.
 This replica of a 15th-century Venetian palace contains artwork collected by prominent Boston art collector and philanthropist Isabella Stewart Gardner (1840–1924), who helped design the museum, personally overseeing how the collection was hung.
 At the center of the four-story palace is a mesmerizing courtyard filled with flowers year-round.
 The museum’s distinguished collection comprises more than 2,500 paintings, sculptures, tapestries, manuscripts, rare books, and decorative arts, all reflecting the taste of Gardner and her husband, Jack.
 Among them are works by Titian, Rembrandt, Michelangelo, Raphael, Botticelli, Manet, Degas, Whistler, and Sargent.
-The Gardner also hosts a highly regarded concert series in the courtyard.
+The Gardner also hosts a highly regarded Sunday afternoon concert series, along with evening performances.
 The museum made international headlines in 1990 when a pair of thieves masquerading as Boston police officers entered the building and stole 13 works of art, among them priceless works by Vermeer and Rembrandt.
 The thieves have never been caught and no pieces ever recovered, making it one of the world’s most notorious art heists.
 In 2012, the museum opened a new $114 million, 70,000-square-foot glass-and-copper addition connected to the Venetian palace.
 It features a gallery for contemporary art, a visitor center, a state-of-the-art performance hall, a café, a gift shop, and a greenhouse.
 Admission is free for BU students with a valid ID.